panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 greet(['Jane', 'Joe']);  // ['Hello, Jane!', 'Hello, Joe!']
 ```

-The approach to modify the function signature directly usually works, and you should try to stick with all the possible types of parameters to be included in the function signature.
+The approach to modify the function signature directly is the usual way.
+You should try to keep the possible types of parameters included in the function signature.

 However, there are situations when you might want to take an alternative approach and define separately all the ways your function can be invoked: use so called function overloading.